netobserv/documents/cncf/Security Self-Assessment.md

 ### Software Bill of Materials

 SBOM of downstream builds are publicly available (e.g. https://quay.io/repository/redhat-user-workloads/ocp-network-observab-tenant/network-observability-operator-ystream, see .sbom suffixed tags).
 While upstream builds don't have SBOM attached, they should be mostly identical, as upstream and downstream builds share the same code and base images.
 Minor differences should be expected though.
+Adding SBOM to the upstream builds is part of the roadmap.

 ### Security Links